Written by Ben Goodey | 15th August 2025

 To speed things up, I recommend taking screenshots of each autocomplete and uploading them all to ChatGPT for extraction and grouping.

-If you’re lucky enough to be represented in ChatGPT autocomplete already (at the time of writing only very large brands are), this is also a place to dig into.
+If you’re lucky enough to be represented in ChatGPT autocomplete already (at the time of writing, only very large brands are), this is also a place to dig into.

-This first party insight is invaluable for predicting the questions your target audience has.
+This first-party insight is invaluable for predicting the questions your target audience has.

 Now you’ve gathered your questions, it’s time to see how LLMs answer them and fix up the answers.